 Equipped Computer Center

 The computer center, of at least 150 square feet, should provide tenants high-speed access for educational or leisurely web surfing as well as basic software applications to help facilitate personal, educational, and career development.
+The computer center must be a designated enclosed room.

 Signage and Equipment: